 Important Message For Visits August 29 Through November 2

 This post is impacted by changes, some temporary and some permanent, at Walt Disney World beginning August 29.
 People visiting between August 29 and November 2 are highly encouraged to click here to read our dedicated post especially for those dates.

 Star Wars Galaxy’s Edge Disclaimer

 Star Wars: Galaxy’s Edge—aka Star Wars Land—will be opening at Hollywood Studios on August 29, 2019 with one operational ride.
-A second ride is expected to open later in 2019.
+A second ride will open December 5.
 Until this disclaimer is removed, this post does not include Star Wars: Galaxy’s Edge at all.
 We expect to update shortly after the August 29 opening, which we will be present for.